 What is MEKINIST?

-MEKINIST is a prescription medicine used to treat people with a type of skin cancer called melanoma:
+MEKINIST is a prescription medicine used by itself or in combination with dabrafenib to treat people with a type of skin cancer called melanoma:

 - that has spread to other parts of the body or cannot be removed by surgery, and

-MEKINIST should not be used to treat people who have received a BRAF inhibitor for treatment of their melanoma.
+MEKINIST should not be used alone to treat people who already have received a BRAF inhibitor for treatment of their melanoma.

 Your healthcare provider will perform a test to make sure that MEKINIST is right for you.